UAE says ready for 'worst case' scenarios as coronavirus spreads in Middle East

 Bahrain, which has suspended flights to Dubai, on Wednesday reported a rise in cases to 26, some of whom had traveled through the UAE.
 Oman has recorded four cases.

 Major Gulf bourses slid on Wednesday, mirroring declines in global stocks over the spread of the virus.
-Air Arabia (AIRA.DU) extended losses from the previous session to trade 2.8% lower, after the UAE on Tuesday suspended all flights to and from Iran.
+Air Arabia AIRA.DU extended losses from the previous session to trade 2.8% lower, after the UAE on Tuesday suspended all flights to and from Iran.

 Several Arab countries have suspended flights to Iran and other destinations and imposed shipping restrictions.